 Improving access to collections for a wider range of people is increasingly becoming a social, political and economic reality for many museums.
 As the arts, culture and heritage needs of communities are prioritised, a range of possible strategies and outcomes to support this work have emerged including repatriation, decolonisation and co-creation.

-Study Day: Opening Up: Creating Your Own Co-Creation Model
+Opening Up: Creating Your Own Co-Creation Model

 In this study day, led by independent Arts and Culture Consultant Stephen Welsh, you will devise your own co-creation model that responds to the needs of communities, collections and modes of collaboration.
 The workshop will allow you to learn from several case studies about developing and delivering co-creation policies, practice and projects.
-Working in small groups with a welcoming and informal atmosphere, study day participants will benefit from expert guidance and support coupled with hands-on, practical sessions.
+Working in small groups with a welcoming and informal atmosphere, study day participants will benefit from expert advice, guidance and support coupled with hands-on, practical sessions.